Vanguard vs Fidelity in 2026

 Category 5: Margin

-Margin trading is possible in brokerage accounts at all three firms.
-Although margin does open up the possibility of trading option spreads, Vanguard does not offer spread trading.
-As for margin pricing, here are the ranges:
+Margin trading is available in brokerage accounts at all three firms.
+Margin can also allow option spread strategies, but Vanguard does not offer spread trading.
+Here are the margin rate ranges:

 Winner: Tie between Fidelity and Schwab